danirus/sphinx-nefertiti/docs/source/quick-start.rst

         'pygments_dark_style': 'solarized-dark'
     }

-See more code blocks rendered with Pygments in the :ref:`code-blocks` document in Nefertiti User's Guide.
+See more code blocks rendered with Pygments in the :ref:`Components > Code blocks <code-blocks>` page.
+You can read more about customizing pygments in :ref:`Customization > Pygments <customize-pygments>`.

 5. Repository data
 ==================